-Although it might seem like there’s no room in your budget for to save for retirement, even a little bit goes a long way.
-To help you see the power of putting aside a small sum for retirement each month, GOBankingRates determined how much you’d have if you put $100 in a 401(k) with an annual rate of return of 6.5 percent.
+Although it might seem like there’s no room in your budget to save for retirement, even a little bit goes a long way.
+To help you see the power of putting aside a small sum for retirement each month, GOBankingRates determined how much you’d have if you put $100 in an investment account each month, with an annual rate of return of 6.5%.

 Your Retirement Savings If You Save $100 a Month in a 401(k)

-Saving $100 a month via a traditional route, such as a basic savings account, results in much lower retirement savings than in a 401(k).
-If you’re age 25, and have 40 years to save until retirement, depositing $100 a month into a savings account earning the current national interest rate of 0.10% APY would leave you with $48,974.93 in before-tax savings.
+Saving $100 a month in a very conservative vehicle, like a basic savings account, results in much lower retirement savings than investing in the stock market via a 401(k).
+If you’re age 25 and have 40 years to save until retirement, depositing $100 a month into a savings account earning the current average U.S. interest rate of 0.42% APY would get you to just $52,367 in retirement savings — not great.

-Take a look below at how much you’d have saved by 65 based on which age you started saving.
-The blue is based on calculations assuming the employer match is zero, and the yellow is assuming you’re receiving a 3 percent match on your $100-a-month contribution, regardless of salary.
+Take a look below at how much you’d have saved by 65, based on which age you started saving.

-Less frequent than no match is employers who match 50 cents on the dollar up to 6 percent of employee salary.
-The median match is 3 percent.
-Based on the same parameters above, you’d save approximately $408,321 by age 65 if you put away $100 month with a 3 percent employer match of your salary.
+Less frequent than no match is employers who offer a partial match — for example, 50 cents on the dollar up to 6% of employee salary.
+The median match is 3% of employee salary, according to a Vanguard study.
+Based on the same parameters above, you’d save approximately $327,161 by age 65 if you put away $100 a month with a 3% partial employer match of your salary.

-You could certainly crank that up if you wish by contributing more depending on what your budget permits, contributing every paycheck and opting for your employer’s maximum contribution match.
+You could certainly crank that up if you wish by contributing more — depending on what your budget permits — contributing every paycheck and getting your employer’s maximum contribution match.

 Another strategy is to open and maintain several vehicles for retirement savings.
 For instance, you can have a 401(k) through your employer while at the same time contributing to an IRA outside of work.
 Plus, IRAs tend to offer a wider variety of investment options than the average 401(k) plan.